Cray-HPE/sigstore-poc/docs/local-development.md

 kubectl apply -f ./config/go/
 ```

-After these run, check to ensure what is installed.
+After these tasks are created, check to ensure what is installed.

 ```shell
 kubectl get tasks,pipelines